9 Guitar Teaching Questions That Help You Get More Guitar Students

 Improving any one of these elements makes you better than average, but it doesn’t make you the best.
 Being #1 requires ongoing commitment to excellence in every aspect of your guitar teaching and business.
 This makes you the only choice for serious guitar students in your area.

 Guitar students who contact you about lessons are only potential students.
 Turning potential students into actual students is called conversion.
-You must have strategies for mastering this area of your guitar teaching business.
+You need strategies for mastering this area of your guitar teaching business.
 Leaving this step of the process to chance makes it hard to fill your teaching schedule with students.

 Question #5: How Can I Help Guitar Students Make The Correct Buying Decision?